2009 Handlová mine blast

-The 2009 Handlová mine blast occurred on 10 August 2009 roughly 330 metres (1,080 ft) underground in Trencin Region, Slovakia at Hornonitrianske Bane Prievidza, a.s.s (HNB) coal mine located in the town of Handlová.
-20 people were killed, nine others suffered minor injuries and were taken to hospital for treatment.
+The 2009 Handlová mine blast occurred on 10 August 2009 roughly 330 metres (1,080 ft) underground in Trenčín Region, Slovakia at Hornonitrianske Bane Prievidza, a.s.s (HNB) coal mine located in the town of Handlová.
+Twenty people were killed, nine others suffered minor injuries and were taken to hospital for treatment.
 Some historians have called the disaster the largest mining tragedy in Slovakia’s history.
 The deadly explosion, probably caused by flammable gases, occurred after mine rescuers had earlier been deployed to extinguish a fire in the Eastern shaft of the mine.

 The incident is the deadliest mining disaster in Slovakia's history since the country's independence in 1993.
-Only 12 people had been killed while mining in Slovakia during the previous twelve years.
+Only 12 people had been killed while mining in Slovakia during the previous 12 years.

 An official investigation into the disaster concluded in 2011, that several factors caused the explosion, but was unable to determine if any breaches of safety regulation had occurred.
 There employees with the mining company were eventually charged with negligence.